xclud/dart_kubernetes/README.md

 - [ ] Support [Knative](https://knative.dev) APIs.
 - [ ] Support [Tekton](https://tekton.dev/) CI/CD APIs.

-## Compatibility
+## Version Skew Policy

-This package is being built and tested against Kubernetes 1.26.0.
-Older versions will possibly work and future changes and updates will be integrated.
+This package is built and tested against Kubernetes 1.26.3.
+As similar to Kubernetes itself, outdated Kubernetes components are deprecated and removed from the life-cycle.

+For more information please refer to [Version Skew Policy](https://kubernetes.io/releases/version-skew-policy) document.

 ## Contribution